appuio/docs/app/unifi.rst

 .. image:: unifi17.png

 #. open another Terminal window and enter `openssl s_client -connect 127.0.0.1:8443` to connect to the pod and output the SSL-certificate.
 Copy the certificate (all the lines from "-----BEGIN CERTIFICATE" up to and includiniig "-----END CERTIFICATE-----") from the output

+Sometimes the self-signed certificate of the controller changes, e.g. after a major version update.
+Then the controller will be "the application in unavailable" and you need to get the new certificate and update the Route configuration.

 .. image:: unifi18.png